CUSTOMER ANALYTICS2025-10-31

 What is NLP Sentiment Analysis?

-With the advent of digital tech, the Internet, and the World Wide Web, enterprises today are inundated with not only copious but also a wide variety of data.
+With the advent of digital technology, the Internet, and the World Wide Web, enterprises today are inundated not only with copious but also a wide variety of data.
 Off the cuff, brands have to deal with customer calls, emails, social media posts, polls, and so on.

 Obviously, enterprises need to make sense of it all, which requires a great deal of time, energy, and effort.

-One of the ways to do so is to deploy NLP to extract information from text data, which, in turn, can then be used in computations.
+One way to achieve this is to deploy NLP to extract information from text data, which can then be used in computations.

-So, very quickly, NLP is a sub-discipline of AI that helps machines understand and interpret the language of humans.
+So, very quickly, NLP is a sub-discipline of AI that enables machines to understand and interpret human language.
 It’s one of the ways to bridge the communication gap between man and machine.

 Where is NLP going?
 Where is it used?

-So far, NLP was largely being used in text analytics.
-With NLP, this form of analytics groups words into a defined form before extracting meaning from the text content.
+So far, NLP has been primarily used in text analytics.
+With NLP, this form of analytics categorizes words into a predefined structure before extracting meaning from the text content.

 NLP is used to derive changeable inputs from the raw text for either visualization or as feedback to predictive models or other statistical methods.

-But with the advent of new tech, there are analytics vendors who now offer NLP as part of their business intelligence (BI) tools.
+However, with the advent of new technology, analytics vendors now offer NLP as part of their business intelligence (BI) tools.

-From the text, for example, NLP sentiment analysis is now used to make sense of “voice” in interfaces such as digital voice assistants, or smart speakers like Amazon’s Alexa, as the latter becomes more and more interactive.
+For example, from the text, NLP sentiment analysis is now used to make sense of “voice” in interfaces such as digital voice assistants or smart speakers, like Amazon’s Alexa, as they become increasingly interactive.

 NLP Sentiment Analytics